DNVGLReVolt/ReVolt/_posts/2017-06-08-revolt-in towing tank.md

 The raw data from the test is published here: <a href="https://github.com/DNVGLReVolt/dnvglrevolt.github.io/tree/master/towingtankResults">Results</a>

-Thanks to Terje Rostet at NTNU/SINTEF for helping us out with this.
+Thanks to Terje Rosten at NTNU/SINTEF for helping us out with this.